 Teachers will be trained and certified in the Montessori Method.
 This is a 3 year process.
-All teachers have completed their first year of Montessori training as well as participated in four weekend seminars.
-Second year training begins in the summer of 2021 and will continue throughout the upcoming school year.
+Majority of our teachers have completed their second year of Montessori training as well as participated in four weekend seminars.
+First and Second year training for the existing and incoming cohort of teachers begin in the summer of 2022 and will continue throughout the upcoming school year.
 Additionally, teachers will continue with Responsive Classroom training and PLC's from Reading Assist Institute to ensure continued on-going professional support around literacy.